Fortunatus C. Ezebuo* and Ikemefuna C. Uzochukwu Pages 451 - 459 ( 9 )

 Background: Sulfotransferase family comprises key enzymes involved in drug metabolism.
 Oxamniquine is a pro-drug converted into its active form by schistosomal sulfotransferase.
-The conformational dynamics of side-chain amino acid residues at the binding site of schistosomal sulfotransferase towards activation of oxamniquine have not been explored.
+The conformational dynamics of side-chain amino acid residues at the binding site of schistosomal sulfotransferase towards activation of oxamniquine has not received attention.

-Method: Schistosomal sulfotransferase was obtain from Protein Data Bank and both the free and oxamniquine bound forms were subjected to molecular dynamics simulations using GROMACS-4.5.5 after modeling its missing amino acid residues with SWISS-MODEL.
+Methods: Schistosomal sulfotransferase was obtained from Protein Data Bank and both the free and oxamniquine bound forms were subjected to molecular dynamics simulations using GROMACS-4.5.5 after modeling it’s missing amino acid residues with SWISS-MODEL.
 Amino acid residues at its binding site for oxamniquine was determined and used for Principal Component Analysis and calculations of side-chain dihedrals.
 In addition, binding energy of the oxamniquine bound system was calculated using g_MMPBSA.

-Results: The results showed that binding site residues of free and oxamniquine bound sulfotransferase sampled different conformational space involving several rotameric states.
+Results: The results showed that binding site amino acid residues in free and oxamniquine bound sulfotransferase sampled different conformational space involving several rotameric states.
 Importantly, Phe45, Ile145 and Leu241 generated newly induced conformations, whereas Phe41 exhibited shift in equilibrium of its conformational distribution.
 In addition, the result showed binding energy of -130.091 ± 8.800 KJ/mol and Phe45 contributed -9.8576 KJ/mol.

 Conclusion: The results showed that schistosomal sulfotransferase binds oxamniquine by relying on hybrid mechanism of induced fit and conformational selection models.
 The findings offer new insight into sulfotransferase engineering and design of new drugs that target sulfotransferase.

-Department of Biochemistry, College of Natural and Applied Sciences, Chrisland University, PMB 2131, Abeokuta, Ogun State, Drug Design and Informatics Group, Faculty of Pharmaceutical Sciences, Nnamdi Azikiwe University, PMB 5025 Awka 420281, Anambra State
+Drug Design and Informatics Group, Faculty of Pharmaceutical Sciences, Nnamdi Azikiwe University, PMB 5025 Awka 420281, Anambra State, Drug Design and Informatics Group, Faculty of Pharmaceutical Sciences, Nnamdi Azikiwe University, PMB 5025 Awka 420281, Anambra State